JoannaKraciuk/Challange_portfolio_joanna/README.md

 ### :white_check_mark:Subtask 6*: Merging branches

-In this task, I merged the selcetors branch with the main branch.
+In this task, I merged the selectors branch with the main branch.

 ## :question:Recruitment questions:question: